WizardLM: Empowering large pre-trained language models to follow complex instructions: Introduction

 In this work, we introduce \name{}, a novel method using LLMs instead of humans to automatically mass-produce open-domain instructions of various difficulty levels, to improve the performance of LLMs.
 Figure~\ref{fig:intro_case} shows the running examples of \name{}.
 Starting from a simple initial instruction “1+1=?”, our method randomly selects In-depth Evolving (blue direction line) or In-breadth Evolving (red direction line) to upgrade the simple instruction to a more complex one or create a new one (to increase diversity).
 The In-depth Evolving includes five types of operations: add constraints, deepening, concretizing, increase reasoning steps, and complicate input.
 The In-breadth Evolving is mutation, i.e., generating a completely new instruction based on the given instruction.
 These six operations are implemented by prompting an LLM with specific prompts.
 Since the evolved instructions are generated from LLMs, sometimes the evolving will fail.
 We adopt an instruction eliminator to filter the failed instructions, which is called Elimination Evolving.
 We repeat this evolutionary process for several rounds to obtain enough instruction data containing various complexities.

-We validate our \name{} by fine-tuning open-source LLaMA~\citep{touvron2023llama} with our evolved instructions and evaluating its performance similar to existing SOTA works (e.g., Alpaca~\citep{alpaca} and Vicuna~\citep{vicuna2023}) on instruction finetuning.
-The instruction datasets we compare with are the data used by Alpaca (generated using self-instruct~\citep{wang2022self}) and the 70k ShareGPT (shared by real users) used by Vicuna.
-To prove that the instruction dataset from our method is superior to human-created instruction datasets, we select Alpaca's training data (generated from only 175 human-created seed instructions) as the initial dataset.
-We execute four epochs of evolution using OpenAI ChatGPT API\footnote{gpt-3.5-turbo from \url{https://oai.azure.com/portal}} and finally obtain 250k instructions.
-To ensure a fair comparison with Vicuna's 70k real user data, we sampled an equal amount from the full 250k data and trained the LLaMA 7B model.
-We name our model \modelname{}.
-Due to the low proportion of difficult instructions in the previous instruction-following test dataset, we manually created a new difficulty-balanced test dataset, named \name{} testset.
-We hire annotators and leverage GPT-4 to evaluate Alpaca, Vicuna, ChatGPT, and \modelname{} on \name{} testset and Vicuna's testset.
+In order to verify the effectiveness of \name{} and whether the instructions it creates for fine-tuning surpass those created by humans, we evolve the instructions from Aplaca~\citep{alpaca} data (created by machine), fine-tune the LLaMA~\citep{touvron2023llama} model, and comprehensively compare the fine-tuned model \modelname{} with Vicuna~\citep{vicuna2023} trained on ShareGPT (instructions are created by human).
+Alpaca data has a total of $52k$ samples and is generated using self-instruct~\citep{wang2022self} from only $175$ human-created seed instructions.
+We choose Alpaca data as the initial data for evolution, which can ensure that the training instructions of \modelname{} have almost no direct human participation in annotations.
+We execute four epochs of evolution using OpenAI ChatGPT API\footnote{gpt-3.5-turbo from \url{https://oai.azure.com/portal}} and finally obtain $250k$ instructions.
+To ensure a fair comparison with Vicuna's $70k$ real user data, we sampled $70k$ from the full $250k$ data and fine-tuned the LLaMA 13B model.
+Because the original Alpaca data only has $52k$ samples, we used its self-instruct method to generate an additional $18k$ data, and retrained the LLaMA 13B model with its code\footnote{\url{https://github.com/tatsu-lab/stanford_alpaca}} to get Alpaca 13B as our baseline.
+Due to the low proportion of difficult instructions in the previous instruction-following test dataset, we manually created a new difficulty-balanced test dataset, named \evalname{}.
+We evaluate Alpaca, Vicuna, ChatGPT, and WizardLM on a wide range of LLM benchmarks (covering reasoning, code, mathematics, general conversation, etc.).
 Our main findings are as follows:

-\begin{itemize} \item \textbf{Instructions from \name{} are superior to the ones from human-created ShareGPT.} When we use the same amount of \name{} data (i.e., 70k) as Vicuna to fine-tune LLaMA 7B, our model \modelname{} significantly outperforms Vicuna, with the win rate of $12.4\%$ and $3.8\%$ higher than Vicuna on \name{} testset and Vicuna's testset respectively on human evaluation.
-In addition, \modelname{} also achieves better response quality than Alpaca and Vicuna on the automatic evaluation of GPT-4. \item \textbf{Labelers prefer \modelname{} outputs over outputs from ChatGPT under complex test instructions.} On \name{} testset, \modelname{} performs worse than ChatGPT, with a win rate $12.8\%$ lower than ChatGPT ($28.0\%$ vs. $40.8\%$).
-However, in the high-difficulty section of \name{} test set (difficulty level $\geq 8$), our \modelname{} even outperforms ChatGPT, with a win rate $7.9\%$ larger than ChatGPT ($42.9\%$ vs. $35.0\%$), that is human annotators even prefer the output of our model than ChatGPT on those hard questions.
-This indicates that \name{} can significantly improve the ability of LLMs to handle complex instructions. \end{itemize}